RockAfeller2013/proxmox_helperscripts/docker/firewall.md

 Two important caveats to be aware of:

-Dynamic cloud IPs — defense-prodsyd.conferdeploy.net (console), AWS S3 (UBS/Exports), and storage.googleapis.com (Live Response) all use large, frequently-rotating IP pools. iptables can't match by hostname, so for those you'd need a DNS-aware solution (e.g. nftables with dynamic sets, or a transparent proxy).
+-Dynamic cloud IPs — defense-prodsyd.conferdeploy.net (console), AWS S3 (UBS/Exports), and storage.googleapis.com (Live Response) all use large, frequently-rotating IP pools. iptables can't match by hostname, so for those you'd need a DNS-aware solution (e.g. nftables with dynamic sets, or a transparent proxy).
 They're documented in the script comments.
-Rollback — run sudo python3 cbc_firewall.py flush to remove all rules cleanly.
+-Rollback — run sudo python3 cbc_firewall.py flush to remove all rules cleanly.
 ---

 ## Usage